 A comprehensive clinical assessment (CCA) or diagnostic assessment (DA) is not required before admission to Medically Monitored Intensive Inpatient Services.
 The physician, physician assistant, nurse practitioner, or licensed clinician shall conduct an initial abbreviated assessment to establish medical necessity for this service.
-The initial abbreviated assessment must be used to and develop a Person-Centered Plan (PCP) or service plan as a part of the admission process.
-The initial abbreviated assessment must contain the following documentation in the beneficiary's service record:
+The initial abbreviated assessment must be used to develop a Person-Centered Plan (PCP) as a part of the admission process.

-- a. presenting problem; - b. needs and strengths; - c. a provisional or admitting diagnosis; a physical examination performed by the physician, physician assistant, or nurse practitioner within 24 hours of admission, along with all appropriate laboratory and toxicology tests; - d. a pertinent social, family, and medical history; and - e. other evaluations or assessments as appropriate.
+The initial abbreviated assessment (Reference 10A NCAC 27G .0205(a) or equivalent federally recognized tribal code or federal regulations) must contain the following documentation in the beneficiary's service record:

+- a. presenting problem;

+- b. needs and strengths;

+- c. a provisional or admitting diagnosis;

+- d. a pertinent social, family, and medical history; and

+- e. other evaluations or assessments as appropriate.

 A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
-The RN is responsible for monitoring the beneficiary's progress and medication administration;
+The RN is responsible for monitoring the beneficiary's progress and medication administration.

-A physician, physician assistant, or nurse practitioner shall conduct a physical examination within 24 hours of admission, along with all appropriate laboratory and toxicology tests.
+A physician physician assistant, or nurse practitioner shall conduct a physical examination within 24 hours of admission, along with all appropriate laboratory and toxicology tests.

-A licensed professional shall complete a comprehensive clinical assessment CCA or DA within ten (10) calendar days of admission to determine an ASAM level of care.
-The CCA or DA to substantiates placement and initiates discharge planning.
+A licensed professional shall complete a CCA or DA within ten (10) calendar days of admission to determine an ASAM level of care.
+The CCA or DA substantiates placement and initiates discharge planning.
 The abbreviated assessment is used as part of the current comprehensive clinical assessment.
-Diagnostic information is obtained during the assessment and becomes part of the treatment PCP or service plan.
+Diagnostic information is obtained during the assessment and becomes part of the PCP.

-3.2.4 Continued Stay Criteria and Discharge Criteria
+Continued Stay Criteria and Discharge Criteria